-Prerequisite: Completion of all 30 credits of First Year Studies, and a minimum of 54 credits as well as students must have declared their major to progress to 300-level degree requirements.
+Prerequisite: Completion of all 30 credits of First Year Studies, and a minimum of 54 credits as well as students must have declared their major to progress to 300-level degree requirements

 This course selects an aspect of contemporary fibre practice or theory relevant to studio artists/designers, for its focus.
 The course topic will be selected from current issues and approaches in the fibre field but will be of interest to students from a range of disciplines.
 Course content will be developed through lectures, audiovisual presentations, assignments, material-based workshops, discussion and critical engagement.
 Students will be expected to explore the topic theme through both studio-based production and theoretical research.
 Research, material exploration and critical thinking will be emphasized.
 Specific topics will be determined by the Fibre program and will be announced in the current timetable prior to registration.
-Note: This course is repeatable for credit when the topic changes.